 Players now have access to a faster and easier experience, which means better gameplay.
 The site changed for both desktop and mobile devices, providing a better option for all players.

-PokerStars is perhaps the most well-known online poker brand in operation today, with the company now offering casino and sports betting online along with their poker services.
+PokerStars is perhaps the most well-known online poker brand in operation today, with the company now offering casino games along with their poker services.
 The brand has been in operation for some time within the U.S. in the state of New Jersey.

 In August of 2018, the brand announced a partnership with the Mount Airy Casino Resort in Pennsylvania set to offer a full suite of online gaming content within the state.

 Nowadays, one of the keys to having a successful online casino is to have a mobile app or at least a mobile-friendly site.
 Online casino provider LasVegasUSA knows this and decided to launch their mobile application, providing players with an option for gaming on the go.